 We have produced a core resource pack and toolkit to contribute to a knowledge base around young people’s wellbeing, experiences of abuse or neglect, and the risks and opportunities associated with involvement in international development and research programmes.
 Each project team will be able to adapt and supplement the core to create collective ownership of its own context-specific safeguarding agenda and policy, as well as workshop materials (including child-friendly versions) in a language and using terminology that is familiar to the intended audience.

 Thinking about Safeguarding: Video Resource

 The UK Department for International Development (DfID) and UK Research & Innovation (UKRI) plan enhanced and context-specific standards for UK charities and Non Government Organisations on partners’ policies and processes around safeguarding children and young people from exploitation, abuse and neglect.

 The University of Leeds, as a first-tier partner, has responsibility to ensure appropriate safeguarding standards throughout the chain, and is committed to applying best international practice that also appreciates the local knowledge and experience of those working with vulnerable children and young people in local communities.

 DfID will apply its enhanced safeguarding standards first to new grants or existing grants which involve new funding.
 From September 2019, partners with existing agreements who do not meet the new enhanced standards have been required to put in place an improvement plan, or risk suspension of funding.
-The UK Collaborative on Development Research (UKCDR) will produce its set of principles and best practice guidance on safeguarding in the international development research context by February 2020.
+The UK Collaborative on Development Research (UKCDR) released its set of principles and best practice guidance on safeguarding in the international development research context in April 2020.

 Read the latest news from this project